 Education and Community Involvement

 During residency, interested trainees can gain competency in medical and surgical TABs, miscarriage management, gynecological ultrasound, colposcopies and cervical biopsies, endometrial biopsies, and IUD and Nexplanon insertions.
 We not only diagnose cervical dysplasia and cancer, but also provide treatment with LEEPs and cryotherapy.
-Furthermore, in the hospital, our faculty champions have pioneered immediate postpartum LARCs.
-And not to leave out the men, we also have a high volume for vasectomy training.

 After delivery, we continue to provide comprehensive care to both mother and baby.
 We promote postpartum contraception and family planning.
-We strongly encourage breastfeeding among our new mothers and are proud to boast that both Sutter Medical Center Sacramento and Sutter Davis Hospital have been designated a baby-friendly hospital.
+We strongly encourage breastfeeding among our new mothers and are proud to boast that both Sutter Medical Center Sacramento and Sutter Davis Hospital have been designated a baby-friendly hospitals.
 Our residents do home visits for new mothers with social challenges.